codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 1. Request a `library` located at https://github.com/hoto/jenkins-shared-library referencing git tag `1.0.4`
 2. Create a stage which lists the location where the library is located.
 This is only to reveal the magic behind what Jenkins has done behind the scene.

-Let’s run it and go through the build logs.
+Let's run it and go through the build logs.

 ![alt text]({{site.baseurl}}/assets/custom/img/blog/2019-05-25-private-jenkins-shared-libraries/004.png "")